What Is Secure DNS?

 4. Monitor DNS Traffic for Anomalies

 Monitoring DNS traffic allows administrators to detect suspicious activity, such as unusually high query volumes or irregular patterns that could indicate a DNS attack.
-By keeping a close watch on DNS traffic, organizations can identify potential threats early and take action.
+By keeping a close watch on DNS traffic, you can identify potential threats early and take action.

 5. Implement Firewalls and DNS Filtering